28 October 2025

 Understanding Biophilic Design

 Biophilic design seeks to incorporate natural elements into modern commercial spaces, promoting health and well-being.
-It's a framework that draws on the innate connection humans have with nature, blending this relationship into built environments to create spaces that are not only aesthetically pleasing but also improve occupant health and work efficiency.
+It is a framework that draws on the innate connection humans have with nature, blending this relationship into built environments to create spaces that are not only aesthetically pleasing but also improve occupant health and work efficiency.

 The Science Behind Biophilic Design